burrrata/cryptoeconomics.study_rust_edition/src/ch1/public_key_crypto.md

 (mostly RSA)

 ## Code Example
-This recreates the RSA style protocol explained in the wiki page, randomly generating primes for p and q and demonstrating that the protocol works for various inputs :)
+This recreates the RSA style protocol explained in the [RSA wiki page](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_generation), randomly generating primes for p and q and demonstrating that the protocol works for various inputs :)

 ```rust
 extern crate rand;